Tap-Payments/Card-iOS/README.md

 	 - The intended amount you will perform the order linked to this token afterwards.
  - order.description:
 	 - Optional string to put some clarifications about the order if needed.
+ - order.reference:
+	 - Optional string to put a reference to link it to your system.
+- order.metadata:
+	 - Optional, It is a key-value based parameter.
+You can pass it to attach any miscellaneous data with this order for your own convenience.
  - invoice.id:
 	 - Optional string to pass an invoice id, that you want to link to this token afterwards.
  - merchant.id: